-It’s possible to reset it without a scanner, but you do not really want to reset an airbag light when the problem still occurs, because you can make the airbags to deploy.
+It’s possible to reset it without a scanner, but you do not really want to reset an airbag light when the problem is still occuring, because you can cause the airbags to deploy.

 Check the wiring system underneath the car for any loose wires.
 If this is not the problem, then you need to check the airbag clocking system.
 You will find this system between the steering wheel and the steering column.
 The clock spring is responsible for the steering wheel mounted buttons, airbag deployment, and car horn.
 If the horn is also malfunctioning, it means you have to dismount the steering wheel.

 Since you want all your capacitors discharged, you will need to remove the negative cable on your battery for 10 to 15 minutes.
 With your wheels and steering wheel in a straight position, find screws that hold the steering wheel in place.

 The center screws also hold the airbag in place.
 Look for the connector and once removed, you can pull the airbag out.
 Remove the steering column.
 The screws may be hard to locate, and this will require that you rotate it to the left and right.
 Have some painters to acts as alignment when returning the steering wheel.
 A faulty clocking system is one cuase a faulty airbag light.

 Replacement with a new one is one way you can remove the airbag light without a scanner.